PedroMesquita1211171/VaccinationManager/docs/SprintC/US/US5/US5.md

 >
 > **Answer: Nurses and receptionists can work in any vaccination center.**

->**Question: "Regarding US 05, what does consulting constitute in this context?
+>**Question: "Regarding US05, what does consulting constitute in this context?
 Does it refer only to seeing who is present and deciding who gets the vaccine or is checking the user info to administer the vaccine, registering the process, and sending it to the recovery room also part of this US?"**
 >
 > **Answer: The goal is to check the list of users that are waiting and ready to take the vaccine.**

->**Question: "Do we need to know if the nurse have to chose the vaccination center before executing the list or if that information comes from employee file?**
+>**Question: "Do we need to know if the nurse has to choose the vaccination center before executing the list or if that information comes from employee file?"**
 >
-> **Answer: When the nurse starts to use the application, firstly, the nurse should select the vaccination center where she his working.
-The nurse wants to check the list of SNS users that are waiting in the vaccination center where she his working.**
+> **Answer: When the nurse starts to use the application, firstly, the nurse should select the vaccination center where it's working.
+The nurse wants to check the list of SNS users that are waiting in the vaccination center where it is working.**

 >**Question: "Do we need to know what is the name of the attribute that defines that the user has arrived.
 In the last sprint we have created the “Status” attribute, can we continue using it?"**
 >